Excellence in Environmental

 2025 Award Winners

 CEEF is excited to announce the winners of our 2025 Excellence in Environmental Education (EE) Awards.
 Each passing year, the CEEF recognizes students, teachers, and administrators for demonstrating excellence in environmental education and stewardship.
 Educators who motivate young people to understand and care for the environment are integral to creating an informed society as we collectively deal with impacts of climate change.
-So, please join us in celebrating winners from the categories of Educator, Administrator, as well as two in the Student category.
+So, please join us in celebrating awardees from the categories of Classroom Teacher, Administrator, Non-Formal Educator, and Student.

 Teacher